What is apixaban?

 you are using other medicines to treat or prevent blood clots.

 Taking apixaban may increase the risk of bleeding while you are pregnant or during your delivery.
 Tell your doctor if you are pregnant or plan to become pregnant.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 You may take apixaban with or without food.

-Because apixaban keeps your blood from coagulating (clotting) to prevent unwanted blood clots, this medicine can also make it easier for you to bleed, even from a minor injury such as a fall or a bump on the head.
-Contact your doctor or seek emergency medical attention if you fall or hit your head, or have any bleeding that will not stop.
+Apixaban can make it easier for you to bleed, even from a minor injury.
+Seek medical attention if you have bleeding that will not stop.

-If you stop taking apixaban for any reason, your doctor may prescribe another medication to prevent blood clots until you start taking apixaban again.
+If you stop taking apixaban for any reason, your doctor may prescribe another medicine to prevent blood clots.

 Store at room temperature away from moisture and heat.

 Take the missed dose on the same day you remember it.
 Take your next dose at the regular time and stay on your twice-daily schedule.
 Do not take two doses at one time.